 They are great alternatives for those with poor or no credit scores.

 These loans might have more favorable terms, reflecting the borrower's challenging financial situation.
 But they might also have unfavorable terms if the applicant has a bad credit score.

 The requirements on these loans are usually much lower than traditional bank rates.

 This makes them an attractive alternative for people who need a little help getting back on their feet financially.

-Pros and Cons of Hardship Loans
+Pros And Cons Of Hardship Financing

 - You can use it for an emergency

-- Fast access to cash
+- It offers fast access to cash

 - They can have a lot of fees